ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

         ```
     - If the repo is for dev, uat and prod.
 For example, `gcp-tier1-infra`:
         ```bash
-        # remove the 'sandbox' sub-directory
+        # remove the 'experimentation' sub-directory
-        for env_subdir in sandbox; do
+        for env_subdir in experimentation; do
             rm --recursive "deploy/${env_subdir}/"
             rm --recursive "source-customization/${env_subdir}/"
         done